Casket Girls (film): Production

-In September 2024, it was reported that a horror film directed by Justin Dyck and written by Thomas Lennon and Robert Ben Garant was in development, with Gabrielle Union and Philip Granger headlining the cast.
+In September 2024, it was reported that a horror film directed by Justin G. Dyck and written by Thomas Lennon and Robert Ben Garant was in development, with Gabrielle Union and Philip Granger headlining the cast.

 Principal photography began on October 15, 2024, in Victoria, British Columbia.

+Release

+In September 2026, Aura Entertainment acquired the distribution rights to the film.